An interconnected education.

-Foster the practice of robust and respectful civil dialogue across a wide range of political, social, and cultural differences within the Penn experience.
+Foster the practice of robust and dialogue across a wide range of political, social, and cultural differences within the Penn experience.

-Support students as they integrate their public roles as citizens into their academic, personal, and professional lives in healthy, sustainable, and fulfilling ways.
+Integrate the public roles of citizens with one’s academic, personal, and professional lives in healthy, sustainable, and fulfilling ways.

 From Our Executive Director